 We use relative clauses to describe or tell something more about a person or a thing.
 A relative clause always starts with a relative pronoun.
 Relative pronouns in English are who, which, whose and that.
-Whom is also sometimes used, but very formal.
+Whom is also used referring to an object or following a preposition, but it's very formal.

 I dated a girl.
 She lives next door.

 I dated a girl who lives next door.

 I dated a girl that lives next door.

 This is my new laptop.
 I bought it two days ago.

 This is my new laptop which I bought two days ago.

 This is my new laptop that I bought two days ago.

 I was invited by Peter.
 I met him last Monday.